FC Dynamo Kyiv: Early history: 1927–1941

 The next match played by Dynamo was on 17 July 1928 hosting another Dynamo from the port city of Odesa.
 The match ended in draw 2:2.
 At the end of July Dynamo toured Belarus playing against the republican team of Belarus (1:5) and the districtal team of Gomel District (3:2).
 On 1 September 1928 Dynamo Kyiv was hosting the Dynamo's primary team from Moscow and were thrashed 2:6.
 It was then Dynamo Kyiv was led by a playing coach Vasyl Boiko whose role is indicated as an instructor-organizer.
 Later in October 1928 Dynamo Kyiv took part in its first official tournament the 1928 Kyiv city championship and won it.
 On 18 November 1928 Dynamo Kyiv overpowered the Kyiv's main football team of that period, Zheldor, 1:0.

-As the club gained more experience and played on a regular basis, it started to fill the stadium with spectators with both the club and football in general gaining popularity in Soviet Ukraine.

 On 14 September 1929 Dynamo Kyiv played its first international match against visiting workers' team from Deutsch-Wagram, Lower Austria and lost it 3:4.
 Its club stadium Dynamo opened on 12 June 1933, a year before the Soviet government turned the city into capital of the Soviet Ukraine.

-During the Soviet era, the club was one of the main rivals, and often the only rival, to football clubs from Moscow.
-Its ability to challenge the dominance of the Moscow clubs in Soviet football, and frequently defeat them to win the Soviet championship, was a matter of national pride for Ukraine.
-Leaders of the Ukrainian SSR unofficially regarded the club as their national team and provided it with generous support, making Dynamo a professional team of international importance.
+As the club gained more experience and played on a regular basis, it started to fill the stadium with spectators with both the club and football in general gaining popularity in Soviet Ukraine.

+During the first years of its existence, Dynamo predominantly took part in friendly games and until 1935 participated in the annual Ukrainian championship contested by member teams of Dynamo Society.
+Between 1932 and 1934 the team was on the verge of disbandment due to changes in OGPU leadership, but it became possible to preserve it thanks to the work of manager Lazar Kohen and leading players Anton Idzkovsky and Konstantin Schegotsky.
+After the Soviet government relocated Ukraine's capital to Kyiv in 1934, Dynamo received patronage from the republican leadership.

 In 1936, the first Soviet Championship was played, and Dynamo Kyiv was one of the pioneers of the newly formed league.
-The club's early successes were however limited to a second-place finish in 1936 and third place in 1937.
+Under the leadership of head coach Mikhail Tovarovsky, the club finished second in the 1936 Soviet Top League, losing in the final to Spartak Moscow.
+In 1937 Dynamo took the 3rd place in the championship.
 In the 1941 season, the club only played nine matches as World War II interrupted league play.